New Thomas & Thomas EXOCETT 88 Review: Model-by-Model Fly Rod Review & Comparisons

 When you go a little shorter, in general you gain power and precision at the slight expense of distance.
 My long ownership of the 8'4" Sector showed me the extra power boost can help you make up for that reach with relative ease.

-**Work in Progress for the Rest of this Review** We need some time to test all the different fly lines etc but we will update soon.
-You can't buy this rod yet anyway so there's no rush :)
+Work in Progress for the Rest of this Review We need some time to test a wider variety of fly lines etc but we will update when we have more time.
+Feel free to ask us directly if you have any questions about the new rods.

 *Check out the New Thomas & Thomas Exocett 88 Here!
 And our brand new combos here: T&T Exocett 88 Combo Outfits